 The International Scouter's Award encourages Scouters to broaden their involvement in Scouting through participation in world Scouting activities and recognizes Scouters for their contributions to world Scouting.

-The Messengers of Peace Award can be earned by Scouts.
-This prestigious "MoP Ring Patch" is earned by completing a service project that meets the MoP criteria.
-All Eagle Scout projects will automatically qualify for the MoP award.
+The Messengers of Peace Award is to recognize Scouts and Scouters who participate in a Messengers of Peace project (service project).
+A global service project program carried out by Scouts throughout the world.
+This prestigious "MoP Ring Patch" is earned by completing a service project that meets the criteria.

 Interpreter strips may be worn by Scouts and Scouters who can carry on a conversation in a foreign language or in sign language, write a letter in the foreign language (not required for signing), and translate orally and in writing from one language to another.